Updated September 9, 2020

 Before you trek out, we recommend learning about:

-- Seasonal weather and how rapidly it can change (be prepared with layers!)
+- Seasonal weather and how rapidly it can change (be prepared with proper outdoor clothing)

 - Any permit requirements for photography, camping, hiking, etc. (some might need to be reserved in advance)